leon-richardt/python-repetita-parser/README.md

 pip install repetita-parser
 ```

+An AUR package under the name of [`python-repetita-parser`](https://aur.archlinux.org/packages/python-repetita-parser) is available as well.

 ## Data Format
 REPETITA defines two file formats, one for topology files and another for demand files.